 AMRD GROUP B

 All other AMRDs that do not enhance the safety of navigation are categorized as AMRD Group B. The characteristics of AMRD Group B were further developed and are contained in two annexes, one for devices using AIS technology and the other for devices using other technologies.

-The AMRD Group B numbering scheme is still under consideration.
-The identity 979YYYYYY (not including the manufacturer ID) is proposed for the revised ITU-R M.585-7.
-However, further work is needed and will be carried forward to the ITU WP 5B meetings.
+The AMRD Group B numbering scheme is provided in ITU-R M.585-9.

 3GPP